sabman/aicasts.com/011-mobilitydb.md

 ```

 Then, we generate the `geometry` of the segment betwen two stops using the function `ST_LineSubstring` and compute the length and the number of points in the segment with functions `ST_Length` and `ST_NumPoints`.

+The geometry of a segment is a linestring containing multiple points.